All Episodes

 He might need some help.

-But I think Green would be a welcome addition to the circus known as Washington, D.C.
-So the Democrats are extreme.
+But I think Greene would be a welcome addition to the circus known as Washington, D.C.

 They're behaving racist.

-They, by the way, they accuse anyone, and I've been called a racist to my face because I don't like Barack Obama.
+And I've been called a racist to my face because I don't like Barack Obama.

-They accuse anyone who doesn't like Barack Obama, is a racist.
+They accuse anyone who doesn't like Barack Obama is a racist.

 Or if you don't like his policies, you're a racist.

-And yet the very same people can't cope with the fact that an African American man won the Democrat nomination for Senate in South Carolina.
+And yet the very same people can't cope with the fact that an African-American man won the Democrat nomination for Senate in South Carolina.

 All because those dastardly Republicans are at it again.